The literature that inspired Michael Palin and Terry Jones's Ripping Yarns TV series. (R)

 4/5 Novelist Ian Sansom explores what cupboards and cabinets reveal about human nature.

-1/3 Suzy Klein studies music as a weapon in the fight for British identity in the 18th century (R)
+1/3 Suzy Klein investigates how music was used as a weapon in the fight for British identity.
+(R)

 Friday 11 April 2014